sandipsawant10/flood-management/README.md

 ### Running the Application

 1. Start the server

    ```bash
    cd server
    npm run dev
    ```

 2. Start the client

    ```bash
    cd client
    npm run dev
    ```

 3. Access the application at `http://localhost:5173`

+### Municipality Login Instructions

+1. Go to the login page: `http://localhost:5173/login`
+2. Use any municipality email and password from the table above
+3. After login, you'll be redirected to the portal with municipality permissions
+4. Use the logout button in the sidebar or dashboard header to securely log out

 ## API Documentation